8 Things You Can Do, No Planning Permission Required

-If you’re planning on renovating, remodeling, or extending your home you may not have to go through a lengthy process for planning permission.
+If you’re planning on renovating, remodelling, or extending your home you may not have to go through a lengthy process for planning permission.
 Many home improvement projects can be done under permitted development rights.

 What Are Permitted Development Rights?